Coursera Website Redesign

 Impact Effort Matrix

-I then plotted the promising ideas (with red dots) into an impact/effort matrix, prioritizing the ideas within the ‘high impact’ and ‘low effort’ quadrant (top right).
+I then organized the ideas into an impact/effort matrix, prioritizing the ideas in the top right quadrant, with the highest potential impact and relatively low effort.

 Wireframe Sketches